jackykang061233/IBM-Project-Debater-German/README.md

 ## In HelpFunctions_de.py
 In class Word2vec there are two parameters to be changed:
 1. tokenization: A dictionary of topics and their tokenizations.
 See de_topic_tokenization.txt in folder example files
 2. lemma: A dictionary of words and their lemma.
-See expansion_label_de_lemmas.txt in folder example files In class Wordnet_de, for the germanet please contact germanetinfo@sfs.uni-tuebingen.de.
+See expansion_label_de_lemmas.txt in folder example files// In class Wordnet_de, for the germanet please contact germanetinfo@sfs.uni-tuebingen.de.